aponysus/rego/docs/blog/why-recourse.md

 If you have seen my Python library redress, think of recourse as the Go counterpart that leans harder into "control plane" ideas: central envelopes keyed by operation, plus backpressure and tail-latency tooling.

-## The core move: the call site picks a key, not a mechanism
+## The core move: the call site picks a key rather than mechanism

 Most retry libraries start from "how many attempts" and "which backoff." recourse starts from a different primitive: